 You know the old familiar saying and it is especially true when it is an email message.
 If you receive a message from someone who is making big promises, then the message is probably a con.

 Watch out for messages demanding you to take immediate action.

 Another phishing technique is to trick you into clicking a link urging you to take immediate action – the message may state that your account has been closed or put on hold, or that there’s been fraudulent activity that requires your immediate attention.
 It is conceivable to receive a legitimate message informing you to take action on your account.
 But to be safe don’t click the link in the email, no matter how genuine it appears to be.
 Instead, log into the account in question directly by visiting the appropriate website, then check your account status.

-Learn how to make your business more secure with a free download of our Ultimate Guide to Data Security.
+Learn how to make your business more secure with a comprehensive risk assessment.